laravel/docs/cashier-paddle.md

         // User is within their "generic" trial period...
     }

-<a name="extend-or-activate-a-trial"
+<a name="extend-or-activate-a-trial"></a>
 ### Extend Or Activate A Trial

-You can also extend an existing trial period on a subscription by calling `extendTrial` and passing it the moment in time it should end:
+You can extend an existing trial period on a subscription by invoking the `extendTrial` method and specifying the moment in time that the trial should end:

     $user->subsription()->extendTrial(now()->addDays(5));

-Or you could immediately activate a subscription by ending its trial calling `activate` on it:
+Or, you may immediately activate a subscription by ending its trial by calling the `activate` method on the subscription:

     $user->subscription()->activate();